Project Sapphire: Event

 The fall of the Soviet Union left nuclear weapons materials spread across developing countries.
 Two United States Senators, Sam Nunn and Richard Lugar, in office at the time, saw the importance of monitoring the location of these materials, so that they could help prevent nuclear proliferation.
 It was a fear that the lack of monitoring would result in the aid of underdeveloped or threatening countries that did not previously have access to this weapons grade materials.
 In the early 1990s, the two senators were able to deduce a number of resources that Kazakhstan had because they became aware of the resources the Soviet Union had in the newly formed country.
 Kazakhstan's highly enriched uranium (HEU) was left behind by a Soviet submarine project and there was enough of the material to fuel 24 atomic bombs.
 The uranium-235 was 90-91% enriched in pure metal form.

 The Russian government was not interested in recovering the HEU; officials including Viktor Mikhailov, Viktor Chernomyrdin, and Boris Yeltsin variously described it as "waste" and said that Kazakhstan or the United States could have it.
-However, Project Sapphire was conducted in secrecy to reduce the risk that that any other country's government would learn about the uranium and try to steal it.
+However, Project Sapphire was conducted in secrecy to reduce the risk that any other country's government would learn about the uranium and try to steal it.

 After months of preparation, 31 agents forming the specialised Nuclear Emergency Recovery Team were recruited in October 1994 to embark on a covert mission to remove the uranium.
 On October 7, President Bill Clinton signed a classified directive to approve the airlift - composed of 3 C-5 aircraft - to leave from Delaware's Dover Air Force Base to Kazakhstan.
-The team spent 12 hours a day from October 14 to November 11 packing up uranium (including seven different types of uranium some laced with toxic beryllium).
-The project had to be under extreme secrecy or the entire mission would have been compromised.
+The team spent 12 hours a day from October 14 to November 11 packing up uranium (including seven different types of uranium, some laced with toxic beryllium) in extreme secrecy.
 The team found 1032 containers in the warehouse and repacked the material into 448 shipping containers.
 Bad weather set in and on the way to the airport the trucks carrying the HEU were almost compromised due to the ice and sleet.
-Finally the plane was loaded and flown for 20 hours (the longest flight for a C-5 in U.S. history) back to Delaware.
+Finally the planes were loaded and flew for 20 hours (the longest flight for a C-5 in U.S. history) back to Delaware.

 On November 23, 1994, the Clinton Administration announced that the uranium had been removed.